-Internal walls often contain bracing elements: altering or removing these walls could adversely affect the building’s structural performance.
-Some internal walls are also load-bearing: altering or removing these may reduce a building’s compliance with the Building Code’s structural performance requirements.
+Internal walls often contain bracing elements, so altering or removing these walls could adversely affect the building's structural performance.
+Some internal walls are also load-bearing, so altering or removing these may reduce a building's compliance with the Building Code’s structural performance requirements.
 Therefore, such walls are not covered by this exemption.

 Building work relating to masonry walls is also outside the scope of this exemption.
 Masonry walls are heavy, and the consequences of their collapse if they are not adequately supported are greater than for timber-framed walls.

 All new building work must comply with the Building Code, including with its structural performance requirements.
 Also note that, on completion of the building work, the altered building must comply with the Building Code to at least the same extent as it did before the building work was undertaken.

 If you are considering building work that is close to or involves potentially load-bearing walls, it is important to get professional advice from an expert, such as a chartered professional engineer, registered architect, building consultant or registered building surveyor.

 - An owner of a residential dwelling wishes to remove a section of internal timber-framed wall to make room for a new kitchen installation.
 After discussing this with a building practitioner, the owner is satisfied that the section of wall is not load-bearing and is not a bracing element.
 This building work does not require a building consent.

 - An owner of a commercial property wishes to build a metal-framed internal wall to provide privacy in a reception area.
 As the wall is not load-bearing, has no bracing element and is not a firewall, a building consent is not required.

 - The owner of a dwelling wishes to remove a non load-bearing wall between the kitchen and laundry to provide for an enlarged kitchen space.
 The timberframed wall has no bracing elements and therefore the building work does not require a building consent.

 What needs consent